14 Ways To Increase The Pageviews Of Your Website Or Blog

 Once Google Analytics is live, you will be able to see in real-time how many people are viewing your website or blog at any time.

-Google Analytics will also enable you to see which pages are getting the most views in a set period of time.
+Google Analytics will also enable you to see which pages are getting the most views in a set period of time (check out which kinds of hits does Google Analytics track).
 This will enable you to work out which type of content generates the most pageviews, and work to create more of that.

 Conduct Competitor Analysis